Why Yoga Teacher Training?

-Following the course I still felt impostor syndrome and very nervous teaching, although I’ve recognised I am like this with everything I teach.
-However the feedback I received following the course was all really positive.
-Guests from Neilson would mention it each week in their feedback as being a highlight and the area’s I felt less confident on over the course were the areas I made a point of teaching first to put a certain level of pressure on me to have to practice and prepare.
+Following the course, I still felt impostor syndrome and very nervous teaching, although I’ve recognised I am like this with everything I teach.
+However, the feedback I received following the course was all really positive.
+Guests from Neilson would mention it each week in their feedback as being a highlight.
+The area’s I felt less confident on over the course were the areas I made a point of teaching first to put a certain level of pressure on myself to practice and prepare.

-One of the aspects I probably didn’t get or embrace (this is just my personal opinion) was some of the students kept making the statement they were there to find themselves or felt lost before etc. This seemed to be quite common when even talking to yogi’s on other courses on our days off.
-For this I worry many will be very disappointed.
-Travelling can certainly change you and you can find your confidence, your voice or passion by taking on an experience like this.
-However, after years of travelling and working with people who have suffered trauma, deprivation and mental ill health; pinning hope on a singular experience to turn everything around may not be healthy.
+One of the aspects I probably didn’t get or embrace (this is just my personal opinion) was some of the students that kept making the statement they were there to find themselves or felt lost before etc. This seemed to be quite common even when talking to 'Yogis' on other courses during our days off.
+For this, I just worry many will be very disappointed.
+Travelling can certainly change you, you can find your confidence, your voice or passion by taking on an experience like this.
+However, after years of travelling and working with people who have suffered trauma, deprivation and mental ill-health; pinning hope on a singular experience to turn everything around may not be healthy.

 India was a very pleasant surprise.
 On our days off we explored the local beaches and relaxed, we soon found the area of Agonda, Patnem and Palolem to be really friendly.
 The beaches put many of those I have seen in Europe and Thailand to shame.
-We soon become friend with a few locals who also showed us some lesser known places to the tourists in the area.
+We soon become friends with a few locals who also showed us some lesser-known places to the tourists in the area.

-Even if you go to Goa just for a trip and not Yoga training, you can drop in to classes at plenty of places.
+Even if you go to Goa just for a trip and not Yoga training, you can drop into classes at plenty of places.
 We did this the week before our course started to start our days.
 I definitely recommend this.
 Shopping is very cheap, we bought clothes from local shops and markets that were £1-£2.00, hand made jewellery and you can even have suits tailored.
-Food and accommodation is also really cheap in the area too.
+Food and accommodation are also really cheap in the area too.